Business Tip for Culture Makers #301: Use Social Media Posts To Refine Your Ideas

 Promotional social media posts can be an idea-refining practice.

 So sally forth and refine your work while you promote it!

-This Feminist Marketing Tip is part of a series.
-I publish a new one every Monday.
+This Business Tip for Culture Makers is part of a series.

 Want more?
 You can find them here.